 All of this will give you valuable insight and a great focus point for your application and interviews.
 School experience through the Herts Hub can be organised directly with the relevant recruiting school or by emailing firstname.lastname@example.org

-St Clement Danes School will open a one week portal on the School Experience Programme (11th - 15th November 2019) for shortage subjects: Physics, Biology, Chemistry, Maths, Computer Science, English and MFL.
+St Clement Danes School will open a one week portal on the School Experience Programme in November 2020 for shortage subjects: Physics, Biology, Chemistry, Maths, Computer Science, English and MFL.

 The Challoner’s High Bucks Hub is not part of the School Experience Programme but can arrange school experience for those who are going to apply for a School Direct place through them.
 Please email ITTBucksHub@challonershigh.com